deepoo07/resume-screening-ml-jira/README.md

 ## Problem Statement
 Manual resume screening is time-consuming and inefficient.
 This project aims to automate the classification of resumes into predefined categories using machine learning techniques.

 ---

-## Dataset
-The dataset contains resumes categorized into multiple job domains such as:
-- Information Technology
-- HR
-- Finance
-- Engineering
-- Sales
-- Healthcare
-- And others

-Each resume is provided as raw text and labeled with a category.

----